 This paper introduces a strategic exploration framework for sampling to solve ICRL problems with guaranteed efficiency.
 Recognizing the inherent challenge of pinpointing the exact constraint that expert agents adhere to in their demonstrations \citep{ng2000algorithms}, the objective of our framework is to recover a {\it set of feasible constraints}, rather than to specify a unique constraint with pre-defined heuristics or restrictions.
 This approach has the advantage of analyzing the intrinsic sample complexity of ICRL problems only, without being obfuscated by other factors \citep{lazzatidoes}.
 By representing constraints with reward advantages, we bound estimation errors for feasible cost functions to the discrepancy between estimated and ground-truth ones regarding dynamics and the expert policy.
 Based on this quantifiable measure of estimation errors, a tractable upper bound for sample complexity can be derived.

-Under our framework, we design two strategic exploration algorithms for solving ICRL problems: 1) A Bounded Error Aggregate Reduction (\greedy) strategy, which guides the exploration policy to minimize the upper bound of discounted cumulative constraint estimation error; and 2) Policy-Constrained Strategic Exploration (PCSE), which diminishes the estimation error by selecting an exploration policy from a predefined set of candidate policies.
+Under our framework, we design two strategic exploration algorithms for solving ICRL problems: 1) a Bounded Error Aggregate Reduction (\greedy) algorithm, which guides the exploration policy to minimize the upper bound of cost estimation errors, and 2) a Policy-Constrained Strategic Exploration (PCSE) algorithm, which reduces the estimation error by selecting an exploration policy from a set of candidate policies.
 This collection of policies is rigorously established to encompass the optimal policy, thereby promising to accelerate the training process significantly.
-For both algorithms, we provide a rigorous sample complexity analysis, furnishing a deeper understanding of the training efficiency of these algorithms.
+We provide a rigorous sample complexity analysis for both algorithms, furnishing deeper insights into their training efficiency.

 To empirically study how well our method captures the accurate constraint, we conduct evaluations under different environments.
-The experimental results show that PCSE significantly outperforms other exploration strategies and is applicable to continuous environments.
+The experimental results show that PCSE significantly outperforms other exploration strategies and applies to continuous environments.